Art student scam: China

 In China, scammers approach tourists at popular attractions such as the Forbidden City and Tiananmen Square.
 The scammer speaks English well enough to get into a conversation with the foreigner and then claims to be an art student whose works are on display at a nearby exhibition, which is part of the scam and sells mass-produced art reproductions at exorbitant prices.
 There are warnings about this scam in tourist guides.

 United States

 From the summer of 2000, news outlets in the Pacific Northwest reported that young people were posing as art students selling mass-produced oil paintings, both copies and originals, for US$780–$2000 each.
 The so-called art students were said to be selling in exhibitions and galleries, primarily targeting local businesses.
-They claimed to be studying at art schools in Europe and to be in the United States selling works by talented fellow artists to raise money for art supplies or school fees.
+They claimed to be Israeli citizens studying at art schools in Europe and to be in the United States selling works by talented fellow artists to raise money for art supplies or school fees.

 Through the early 2000s, some 13 separate incidents of "art student" encounters were reported across the United States.